- Download this file as a PDF.

 Are intersex people transgender or gender diverse?

 A minority of intersex people change gender, and some may self-identify as transgender or gender diverse.
-Most intersex people identify in the sex they were raised, but some will not fully identify with their assigned sex.
+Most intersex people live in the sex they were raised, but some will not fully identify with their assigned sex.
 This is part of the intersex experience, but it doesn’t make us trans or gender diverse.

 Intersex bodies have diverse physical sex characteristics; many intersex people have an experience of involuntary medical treatment to impose stereotypical sex characteristics, or are at risk of this.
 This makes descriptions of intersex people as “cis” or “cisgender” problematic.

 Are intersex people gay or lesbian, or queer?